Eraserhead: Plot

 Henry Spencer's face appears superimposed over a planet in space.
 He opens his mouth and a spermatozoon-like creature emerges.
 A man inside the planet moves a set of levers, and the creature is flushed away.

 In an industrial cityscape, Henry walks home with his groceries.
-He is stopped outside his apartment by a girl across the hall, who informs him that his girlfriend, Mary, has invited him to dinner with her family.
+He is stopped outside his apartment by a woman across the hall, who informs him that his girlfriend, Mary, has invited him to dinner with her family.
 Henry leaves his groceries in his apartment, which is filled with piles of dirt and dead plants.
 That night, Henry visits Mary's home, conversing awkwardly with her mother.
 At the dinner table, he is asked to carve a Cornish game hen; the bird moves and writhes on the plate and gushes blood when cut.
 After dinner, Henry is cornered by Mary's mother, who tries to kiss him.
 She tells him that Mary has had his child and that the two must wed.
 This causes Henry to have a nose bleed.
 However, Mary is not sure if what she bore is a child.

 The couple moves into Henry's one-room apartment and begins caring for the child, a swaddled bundle with an inhuman face that resembles the spermatozoon creature seen earlier.
-The infant refuses all food, crying incessantly and intolerably.
+The infant refuses all food and cries incessantly and intolerably.
 The sound drives Mary hysterical, and she leaves Henry and the child.
 Henry attempts to care for the child, and he learns that it struggles to breathe and has developed painful sores on its skin.